Sarah Everard: UK mourners pay tribute to murdered Londoner | DW | 13.03.2021

 Kensington Palace said she "wanted to pay her respects to the family and to Sarah."

-Several similar vigils had been scheduled to take place across the UK on Saturday, but it is unclear whether they will go ahead or be moved online.
+Several similar vigils had been scheduled to take place across the UK on Saturday, but it was unclear whether they would go ahead or be moved online.

 England's current lockdown laws mean people can only leave their homes with a "reasonable excuse."

-Commander Catherine Roper of London's Metropolitan Police said they regretted cancelling the event, but that it was "the right thing to do given the real and present threat of COVID-19.”
+Commander Catherine Roper said London's Metropolitan Police regretted canceling the event, but that it was "the right thing to do given the real and present threat of COVID-19."

 Everard, a marketing executive, was last seen alive on March 3.
 She'd disappeared while walking home from a friend's house in the evening.